YevShch/Fyra-i-rad-/specification.md

 :x: 13.
 Validate that after an invalid move, the current player's turn does not change.
 :x: 14.
 Confirm that the game properly alternates turns after each valid move.

 :x: 15.
-Check that winCheck return true if someone go on proper way:
+Check that winCheck return true if someone wins
      - check horisontal win;
      - check vertical win;
      - check diagonal wins;
 :x: 16.
-Check that winCheck return false if someone do not go on proper way
+Check that winCheck return false if no one wins

 :x: 17.
 Check that drawCheck return true if it is draw.
+:x: 18.
+Check that drawCheck return false if someone wins.
+:x: 19.
+Check that drawCheck return false if game is not over.

 ## Player